-Being a vegetarian is as hard or as easy as you choose to make it.
+Many people become vegetarian instantly.
+They totally give up meat, fish, and poultry overnight.
+Others make the change gradually.
+Do what works best for you.
+Being a vegetarian or vegan is as hard or as easy as you choose to make it.
 Some people enjoy planning and preparing elaborate meals, while others opt for quick and easy vegetarian dishes.

+Protein Vegetarians easily meet their protein needs by eating a varied diet, as long as they consume enough calories to maintain their weight.
 It is not necessary to plan combinations of foods.
-A mixture of proteins throughout the day will provide enough "essential amino acids."
-(See "Position of the American Dietetic Association: Vegetarian Diets," JADA, July 2009; Simply Vegan, 2006; and nutrition information on VRG's website, www.vrg.org.)
+A mixture of proteins throughout the day will provide enough essential amino acids.
+(See "Position of the American Dietetic Association: Vegetarian Diets," JADA, July 2009; Simply Vegan; and nutrition information on VRG's website, www.vrg.org.)

-SOURCES OF PROTEIN: beans, lentils, tofu, nuts, seeds, tempeh, chickpeas, peas...
+Sources of protein Beans, lentils, tofu, nuts, seeds, tempeh, chickpeas, peas...
 Many common foods, such as whole grain bread, greens, potatoes, and corn, quickly add to protein intake.

 To maximize production of DHA and EPA (omega-3 fatty acids found in fish and made by our bodies), include good sources of alpha-linolenic acid in your diet.
 Alpha-linolenic acid is found in flaxseed, flaxseed oil, canola oil, tofu, soybeans, and walnuts.
 You can also obtain DHA directly from foods fortified with DHA from microalgae (in some brands of soymilk) and supplements containing microalgae-derived DHA.